EricGomesGregory/DnD-Wulfgar/Wulfgar/Classes/Ranger.md

 ### Greater Favored Enemy
 At	6th	level, you are ready to hunt even deadlier game.
-Choose a type of greater favored enemy: aberrations, celestials, constructs, dragons, elementals, fiends, or giants.
-You gain all the benefits against this chosen enemy that you normally gain against your favored enemy, including an additional language.
+Choose a type of greater favored enemy: Aberrations, Celestials, Constructs, Dragons, Elementals, Fey, Fiends, Giants, or Undead.
+You gain all the benefits against this chosen enemy that you normally gain against your favored enemy.
 Your bonus to damage rolls against all your favored enemies increases to +4.

 Additionally, you have advantage on saving throws against the spells and abilities used by a greater favored enemy.